Assassination of James A. Garfield: Treatment and death

 On July 29, Garfield met with his Cabinet for the only time during his illness; the members were under strict instruction from the doctors not to discuss anything upsetting.
 Garfield became increasingly ill over a period of several weeks due to infection, which caused his heart to weaken.
 He remained bedridden in the White House with fevers and extreme pains.
 His weight dropped from 210 pounds (95 kilograms) to 130 pounds (58 kilograms) as his inability to keep down and digest food took its toll.
 Nutrient enemas were given in an attempt to extend his life because he could not digest food.
-Sepsis and infection set in, and the President suffered from hallucinations for a time.
+Septic shock set in, and the President suffered from hallucinations for a time.
 Pus-filled abscesses spread all over his body as the infections raged.